nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 quantum safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does).

+## Symmetric key suite

+The symmetric key suite manages symmetric key bytes and provides a stretched key, which can be used for any crypto task.
+The key suite can be initialized with an identifier, which would change the key stretching method.

+Actually this isn't much, but it's just a part of a bigger symmetric authentication application, which is being demonstrated in the tests.

+**CAUTION**: In order to make the signup/login of the tests "secure", it's required to wrap the key exchange communication with a PFS protocol!
+The tests are just a basic demonstration of the bigger picture.
+The are other details also, which you may want to implement in order to get a complete and secure signup/login application.

 ## Disclaimer

 `wan24-Crypto` and provided sub-libraries are provided "as is", without any